shawly/community-catalog/README.md

-# Rancher Community Catalog
+# Rancher Personal Catalog

-This catalog provides templates created by the community, and they are not maintained or supported by Rancher Labs.
+This catalog provides custom templates, and they are not maintained or supported by Rancher Labs.

 # License
 Copyright (c) 2014-2017 [Rancher Labs, Inc.](http://rancher.com)